Access4all/adg/pages/knowledge/aria/good-practices/README.md

 While browser and screen reader behaviour is quite homogenous, this technique is scarcely needed, except when fiddling around with ARIA widgets (which we highly discourage).

-If you are really curious and want to learn more about this, skip forward and read [Removing semantics using role=presentation](/pages/examples/sensible-aria-usage/presentation).
+If you are really curious and want to learn more about this, skip forward and read [Removing semantics using presentation role](/pages/examples/sensible-aria-usage/presentation).

 ### Noticing screen readers (alerts)